Catherine Alexander/Executive Director

 Antonia was raised in Salem, Oregon by a family of educators.
 Since an early age, was instilled with an eagerness to learn from and connect to her surrounding diverse communities and natural environments.
 Antonia brought this sense of commitment and service to Seattle, Washington, where she graduated magna cum laude from Seattle University with a BA in Communication Studies and Spanish.

 During her undergraduate career, Antonia set up strong ties to organizations working to make change in the greater Seattle area.
 She spent two years working for an AmeriCorps early education program, preparing preschool children from an under-resourced community for academic success.
 In addition, given her Mexican background and Spanish fluency, Antonia became involved with two organizations committed to connecting Seattle’s Latino/a community with educational and employment opportunities, Casa Latina and El Centro de la Raza.
-Given her passion for holistic health and wellness practices, Antonia also taught yoga classes to university students, faculty, staff and alumni during her free time.
+During her free time, Antonia also taught yoga classes to university students, faculty, staff and alumni during her free time.